mosip/documentation/docs/id-repository-credential-request-generator-service-developer-guide.md

 ## Software setup

-Below are a list of tools required in ID Repository Services (Credential Request Generator Service):
+Below are a list of tools required in ID Repository (Credential Request Generator Service) setup:

 1. JDK 11
 2. Any IDE (like Eclipse, IntelliJ IDEA)